The Complete Guide to How CBD Oil is Made

 CBD was first discovered in the 1940s.
 In 1963, scientists began working to study and understand the effects of individual cannabinoids like CBD, THC, and CBN.
 However, more than 40 years passed after this initial research before CBD and other hemp-based products could be sold throughout the United States, thanks to the passing of the 2018 Farm Bill.

-Where Does CBD Oil Come From?
+What is CBD Oil Made From?

-What is Cannabis Sativa L.?
+What is Cannabis Sativa?

 Cannabis sativa (sometimes referred to as Cannabis sativa L for Carl Linnaeus, the botanist who classified the species) is an herbaceous species that has been cultivated throughout history.
-Cannabis sativa is cultivated for a variety of uses, including and recreational purposes.
+Cannabis sativa is cultivated for a variety of uses, including recreational purposes.

 Sativa vs. Indica